Recommendation System

 interactions) is intensive. - Ethical Risks: Biased recommendations may reinforce stereotypes or exclude niche items, affecting fairness.

-) addresses these challenges with high-performance, memory-safe implementations, enabling efficient data processing, robust modeling, and scalable deployment, outperforming Python’s pandas
+Rust's ecosystem (polars, nalgebra, tch-rs, actix-web) addresses these challenges with high-performance, memory-safe implementations, enabling efficient data processing, robust modeling, and scalable deployment, outperforming Python's pandas/pytorch for CPU tasks and mitigating C++'s memory risks.

 2. Dataset Exploration